 We tend to gain a perspective of our childhood with our parents and siblings, but even with a perspective it’s not easy to change what we see.
-If through your childhood you had a sense that your parents were self-absorbed and inattentive, then you were not alone.
+If through your childhood you had a sense that your parents were self-absorbed and inattentive, then you’re not alone.

 It’s only when we have our own children that we begin to grasp the significance of our childhoods.
 And where we may have once been in denial over our parents, having children brings our lives back into perspective so that we’re no longer seeing our parents through rose coloured spectacles.

-Perhaps it’s necessary for us to give up any expectation that our parents might or will acknowledge any part in how they parented us, or that they will go on to change their behaviour in any way.
-Sadly, we tend to model our lives on how we think our lives should be, which is far removed from how our lives turned out.
+It is necessary for us to give up any expectation that our parents will acknowledge any part in how they parented us, or that they will go on to change their behaviour in any way.
+Sadly, we model our lives on how we think our lives should be, which is far removed from how our lives turned out.